 Here at Fuzzable we accept people of any race, gender, shape, size and sexuality.
 We are all human.
-This is the message that late Beetle and musical legend, John Lennon wanted to spread throughout his career and he certainly did with his groundbreaking song, “Imagine”
+This is the message that late Beatle and musical legend, John Lennon wanted to spread throughout his career and he certainly did with his groundbreaking song, “Imagine”

 We have all heard the song, the beautiful lyrics and visualy moving music video made this song one of Lennon’s most famous records.
 One that many people still quote, cover and reminisce over today.

 Lennon released this song in 1971 before his tragic death in 1980.
 Many people have covered his beautiful record and has stuck by the “true to life” meaning.
 Artists such as; Coldplay, Avril Lavigne and Ricky Ficarelli.
 One particular artist covered this song one year ago.
 This band literally took Lennon’s meaning and showed what he wanted the world to see.
 That we are all human, no matter what race, gender, sex or religion.
 This band was billboard top 100, Grammy award winning acapella sensations Pentatonix